CVR-Skidz/special-rainbow/README.md

 </p>

 # Installstion
-Download the latest release and add it to your external refernces.
+Download the latest release and add it to your external references.

 ## Visual Studio